ysyk2021/the-power-of-mindful-compassion-techniques-for-personal-growth-and-connection-with-others/src/chapter-4-3.md

-Chapter 9: Strategies for Cultivating a Regular Mindful Compassion Practice
+Strategies for Cultivating a Regular Mindful Compassion Practice
 ===========================================================================

 In this chapter, we will explore effective strategies that can help you cultivate and maintain a regular mindful compassion practice.
 These strategies will support you in developing a consistent routine that nurtures your personal growth and strengthens your connections with others.